What is the Kamaishi Railway, the first railway in the Tohoku region and the third largest in Japan? [Kamaishi City, Iwate Prefecture]

 Kamaishi Railway, the third railway to open in Japan

-Japan's first railway opened in 1872 (Meiji 5) between Shimbashi Station and Yokohama Station in the Kanto region.
-The second railway opened in 1874 between Osaka Station and Kobe Station in the Kansai region.
+Japan's first railway line opened in 1872 (Meiji 5) between Shinbashi Station and Yokohama Station in the Kanto region.
+The second railway line opened in 1874 between Osaka Station and Kobe Station in the Kansai region.

-Both railways now form part of the Tokaido Main Line.
+Both railway lines now form part of the Tokaido Main Line.

-In 1880, the Ministry of Public Works opened a railway to transport ore from the Kamaishi mine to the government-run ironworks.
+In 1880, a railway was opened by the Ministry of Industry at the time to transport ore from the Kamaishi Mine to the government-owned ironworks.

-was the third railway in Japan and the first in the Tohoku region .
+It was the third railway in Japan and the first railway in the Tohoku region.

 Quickly abolished